Ambili Devi

-Ambili Devi is an actress from Kerala, India who appeared in many Malayalam cinema and serials.
-She has established herself as a lead actress in Malayalam Television Industry and has won the Kerala State Television Award for Best Actress in 2005.
+Ambili Devi is an actress from Kerala, India.
+She won the Kerala State Television Award for Best Actress in 2005.

 Acting career

-She started as a young Malayalam Serial artist and got her break with the serial Samayam.
+She started as a young Malayalam serial artist and got her break with the serial Samayam.
 Later, she entered the movie industry after she became 'Kalathilakam' in the Kerala State School Youth Festival in 2001.
 Her notable role in Malayalam was Meerayude Dukhavum Muthuvinte Swapnavum, where she played Meera the disabled sister of the protogonist, Muthu played by Prithvi Raj.

 Personal life

 Ambili is the daughter of Balachandran Pillai and Maheswari Amma of Gigi Bhavan at Chavara, Kottamkulangara near Kollam district.
 She has an elder sister Anjali Devi.
 She had her education from vidyarambham nursery school, Government vocational higher secondary school kottamkulangara, Govt HSS Chavara.
 She pursued BA literature from Fatima Mata National College, Kollam.
 She gained a diploma and MA in Bharathanatyam from Kalai Kaviri College of Finearts, Trichy.

 Ambili was first married to film-serial cameraman Lovel, hailing from Thiruvananthapuram on 27 March 2009 at Kollam Bank Auditorium and the couple has a son, Amarnath born on 27 January 2013.
 However, The couple got divorced in 2018.
 She got married for the second time to serial actor Adithyan Jayan on 25 January 2019.
 They have a son born on 20 November 2019.
 However, Adithyan and Ambili got divorced on 2021.